Moonshine-IDE/DXLImporter-Gradle-Demo/README.md

 The name of the file (excluding the `.properties extension`) should match the name of the agent.
 This name will be used in [Running Tasks](#running-tasks).

-TODO:  writeup for the properties.
+TODO:  writeup or link the property documentation

-## Domino Configuration
+### Domino Configuration

 The following parameters are required:
 - notesInstallation:  The path to the local notes installation